Your Custom Quiz

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is Better radiographic reproducibility.
+The correct answer is It introduces arbitrary cutoffs.

 🔍 Key Findings